Double Fine: Double Fine Presents

 Double Fine announced in March 2014 that it would begin publishing indie games under the moniker Double Fine Presents.
 Using that program, Double Fine makes its publishing capabilities and offices available for other independent developers to help them finish their work by funding, publishing, and promoting it.
-The idea came about during the Amnesia Fortnight 2014, where local San Francisco independent developers were working alongside Double Fine in their studios during the two-week period, with the intent to help give them exposure through the production process as it was filmed by 2 Player Productions.
+The idea came about during the Amnesia Fortnight 2014, where local San Francisco independent developers were working alongside Double Fine in its studios during the two-week period, with the intent to help give them exposure through the production process as it was filmed by 2 Player Productions.
 The idea of Double Fine providing more long-term assistance to these indies arose during this event, forming the basis for this program.
 According to Double Fine's COO Justin Bailey, the goal of this approach is to "help indies build their own community and empower them with the knowledge and tools they need to succeed on their own", providing them assistance "customized to what indies need without also creating a certain codependence" that other publishing means require.

 The first such game created in this fashion is Escape Goat 2, the sequel to Escape Goat, by MagicalTimeBean.
 This included a humorous video introducing both the game and Double Fine's program, which was filmed during the week of the 2014 Game Developers Conference in March 2014.
 For the second title, Last Life by Rocket Science Amusements, Double Fine helped to prepare and present a Kickstarter campaign to help funding the final development of the title.
 The third title announced under this program was Mountain by David OReilly, a procedural terrarium that provides an ambient, minimalist, zen-like experience full of secrets and mysteries.
 In August 2014, Double Fine announced that a fourth game would be released under the program, the multiplayer beat 'em up Gang Beasts by Boneloaf, which launched into Steam Early Access on August 29, 2014.
 The latest addition to the Double Fine Presents program is GNOG by KO_OP, a puzzle-adventure released in 2016.

 Following Microsoft's acquisition of Double Fine in June 2019, the fate of the Double Fine Presents publishing label was unclear.
 Schafer stated in September 2019 that the fate of Double Fine Presents is unclear, but that while they would likely end up stop publishing, they would still likely engage with the community through the Day of the Devs events to support other independent developers.
 Ooblets changed to a self-publishing model following Double Fine's acquisition, while another, Knights and Bikes, remained under the label.
 Gang Beasts also turned to self-publishing by June 2020, as it described that Double Fine's publishing was "winding down".